FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 =====================

-The minimum set of extension files generated when only the required metadata has been entered into the property form and no domain modeling has been
+The minimum set of extension files generated when only the required metadata has been entered into the properties form and no domain modeling has been
 performed:

 .. code-block:: none